When words are both kind and true, they can change our world. —Buddha

 It is challenging being a human!
-Regardless of who you are, your past, your religious views, your gender, your sexual preferences—pain, suffering, confusion and heartache are part of life.
-With counselling, these events can be used as an opportunity for growth, healing, and transformation.
+Regardless of who you are, your religious views, your gender, your income—suffering, confusion and heartache are part of life.
+However, counselling can turn these difficulties into opportunities for growth, healing, and transformation.

 Cognitive Behavioural Therapy is a natural complement to mindfulness practice.
-While mindfulness cultivates a non-reactive awareness of the thoughts and emotions, cognitive behavioural therapy addresses the content of our thoughts.
-Often our distorted thinking creates our difficulties in life.
+While mindfulness cultivates a non-reactive awareness of thoughts and emotions, Cognitive behavioural therapy addresses the content of our thoughts.
+It is often, our distorted thinking that creates suffering.
 When we can change our thinking pattern, we change our perception of ourselves, our lives and the world.

 For individuals wishing to transition gender, I provide hormone readiness assessments.

 It’s important to choose a counsellor that you feel comfortable with and trust.
-I offer a free 30-minute initial consultation to help you decide.
+I offer a free 30-minute initial consultation.

-FEES: As per the BC Association of Clinical Counsellors guidelines, my fee is $120/hour for individual counselling and $150/hour for couples (fees include 5% GST).
+FEES: My fee is $120/hour for individual counselling and $150/hour for couples (fees include 5% GST).
 There are a limited number of sliding scale spots for those in financial need.

 Feel free to contact me for a 20 min complimentary consultation.